 SELL ENGAGEMENT RING

-If you’ve decided to sell your wedding or engagement ring, you want to be sure that you’re getting the best value for your item.
+If you’ve decided to sell your wedding or engagement ring in NYC, you want to be sure that you’re getting the best value for your item.
 The allure of fast cash can often lead to customers parting with their rings for far less than they’re worth—something that you can absolutely avoid.
 Our team of expert appraisers won’t try to undervalue your items; instead, we’ll offer you a great price that require no haggling.

 We’ll assess the purity and weight of your engagement ring, the cut and clarity of any embedded stones, the overall finish, and the ring’s serviceability.
 Within minutes, you’ll have a fair market value for your ring—and if this price is amenable to you, you can accept our offer and receive instant cash.